Tehipite Valley

 Day 2 – Crown Valley camp to Tehipite Dome and back

-Trail: 8 miles on trail with moderate incline and 4 mile off trail
+Trail: 8 miles on rough trail with moderate incline and 4 mile off trail

 After breakfast, our team will set out on an out-and-back day hike to the ledges of Tehipite Dome.
 The first 4 miles will be on primitive trail winding through woods, meadows and river crossings.
 We’ll leave the trail behind and begin off-trail on a 2 mile trek along steep slopes with short scrambles until our route gives way to stomach tingling views as we approach the ledges of Tehipite Dome.
 After enjoying the view and a well-deserved lunch we will hike back the way we came to basecamp and prepare for the next day.